oechooo/provn-orbital25/README.md

 - **Global Display**: Avatars appear throughout the app (navbar, profile, stakes history)
 - **Premium Features**: PP-gated premium avatar options, rewarding users for correct predictions with cosmetic features to customise their profile

-## Upcoming Features
+## MS3 Features
+- **Timezone Specific Articles**: The time of publishing and time of market resolution attached to each article is now standardised to GMT+8/SGT for greater clarity for a global audience
 - **Stake Management**: Allow users to interact with the "My Stakes" segment of the Profile Page, and ensure that stakes are properly distributed to users upon market resolution
 - **User Generated Articles**: Allow users to publish their own articles attributed to their profiles on the platform, allowing our platform to host developing news stories that are validated with our prediction market system.
 Users can post their own corroborations and explainers giving larger contexts around news stories.
 - **Automatic Market Closure**: Allow markets to resolve by their stipulated times automatically instead of relying upon admin verification.
-- **Simulated Markets**: Use bot accounts following simple algorithms to stake on news articles, increasing trading volume in order to more effectively display Provn.io's user experience once a userbase has been built.
+- **Simulated Markets**: Use bot accounts to randomly stake on news articles, increasing trading volume in order to more effectively display Provn.io's user experience once a userbase has been built.
-- **ProvePoint Injections**: Implement monthly ProvePoint injections to ensure users who have lost ProvePoints on staking activities have enough ProvePoints to continue enjoying Provn.io
+- **Guided Walkthrough**: Users can experience a guided walkthrough taking them through the core functionality of Provn.io, to help new users get the hang of things faster

 ## Tech Stack